Could your smartphone prevent the next pedestrian crash?

 The concept is an app running on a pedestrian’s phone to communicate their location to a connected Ford vehicle.
 Ford said if the vehicle calculates a potential crash risk, it can alert drivers by the in-vehicle screen.

-“We see other possible applications for this technology, including detecting road construction zones and construction workers,” said Jim Buczkowski, Executive Director, Research and Advanced Engineering for Ford.
+“We see other possible applications for this technology, including detecting road construction zones and construction workers,” said Jim Buczkowski, executive director of Research and Advanced Engineering for Ford.
 “Ford innovates for the masses, so it’s very promising to start with Bluetooth Low Energy technology that’s already become part of our everyday lives because it’s affordable and effective.”

+Ford said the system interprets a person using the device and differentiates if they are a pedestrian or bicyclist based on their traveling speed.

 The new technology is being demonstrated at the Intelligent Transportation Society of America’s World Congress in Los Angeles this week.